emeralds-horizon/privacy-evaluator/README.md

 <a name="ioii"></a>
 ## Input/Output interfaces & interactions

-The tool's components communicate solely with the Orchestrator server.
-The first component receives data from the Orchestrator, then uploads the output data to it.
+The tool's components communicate solely with the Data broker server.
+The first component receives data from the server, then uploads the output data to it.
 Subsequently, the second component receives as input the output data of the previous component and once again uploads the resulting data to the server.

 <a name="deployment"></a>
 ## Deployment

 The two components run easily within a Rust environment through Cargo.
-The only configuration that is important is the port of the Orchestrator server that is needed for the communication of the components of the tool.
+The only configuration that is important is the port of the Data broker server that is needed for the communication of the components of the tool.
 Also by running the pipeline script, the whole 2-part pipeline runs in two separate docker containers.

 <a name="usage"></a>